 Private Internet Access Windows app

-Both Windows and MacOS apps have similar structure and behaviour.
+Both Windows and MacOS apps have similar structure and behavior.
 The user interface is simple and offers easy access to the available options.

 The other advanced settings of the PrivateInternetAccess Windows application are explained below: